Environmental law and practice in Australia: overview

 Parties to UNFCCC/Kyoto Protocol

 On 1 July 2012, the carbon pricing mechanism under the CE Act, and its associated regulations, came into operation in Australia.
-It requires a liable entity operating a facility to surrender units to match the GHG emissions from the operation of that facility.
-Liable entities are generally companies that:
+It required a liable entity operating a facility to surrender units to match the GHG emissions from the operation of that facility.
+It was intended that the carbon pricing mechanism would be linked to the EU emissions trading scheme.

 Environmental impact assessments